kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0035 Airworthiness standards  propellers.md

 \(1\) Be established by the applicant and approved by the Administrator.

-\(2\) Be included directly or by reference in the propeller type certificate data sheet, as specified in §21.41 of this chapter.
+\(2\) Be included directly or by reference in the propeller type certificate data sheet, as specified in [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.41   Type certificate.|§21.41]] of this chapter.

 \(3\) Be based on the operating conditions demonstrated during the tests required by this part as well as any other information the Administrator requires as necessary for the safe operation of the propeller.